Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 At the official presentation of the Gen4 car at Circuit Paul Ricard, Opel offered another preview of its Formula E project.
 From the 2026/27 season, the brand will compete in the electric world championship for the first time with the Opel GSE Formula E Team – supported by the experience of the Stellantis Group, but with the ambition of running its own works team.

-Jörg, this is a big event for Formula E, but also a big event for Opel.
+Jörg, the Gen4 launch is a big event for Formula E, but also a big event for Opel.
 You are entering Formula E next season.
 How do you view this new challenge?

 I am very aware of how complex this task is.
-I have known the brand and the company for many years, and Opel knows me as well.
-That is why I know very clearly the conditions under which we are starting now.
+I have known the brand for many years, and Opel knows me as well – so we know exactly the conditions under which we are starting now.

-I am convinced that this car will bring additional fans to Formula E. Through its performance alone.
-The spectators will see how fast and spectacular this car is.
-We have great drivers in the series, and I expect we will see very attractive racing.
-That is why I am very positive about the project.
+I am certain that this car will bring additional fans to Formula E through its performance alone.
+Spectators will see how fast and spectacular it is.
+On top of that, we have great drivers and exciting races, so I am really looking forward to the project.

 Stellantis know-how “very important & a major advantage”